corda/corda-runtime-os/applications/tools/p2p-test/p2p-configuration-publisher/README.md

 * `KAFKA_SERVERS` - The list of Kafka server
 * `TOPIC_PREFIX` - The topic prefix (default to empty string)

-You can pass the key store, the trust store and the argument file using docker `--volume` or `--mount`.
+You can pass the key store and the argument file using docker `--volume` or `--mount`.

 ### Example Using a file
 1. Before starting the application, run a kafka cluster.
 See examples in [here](../../../../testing/message-patterns/README.md).